maurerv/AlphaPulldown/manuals/AlphaPulldown_manual.md

 Here, `proteinA`, `proteinB`, etc., correspond to the names in your input FASTA file (e.g., `>proteinA` will give you `proteinA.a3m`, `>proteinB` will give you `proteinB.a3m`, etc.).

+>[!Note]
+>You can also provide your own custom MSA file in `.a3m` format instead of using the files created by MMSeq2 or standard HHMER.
+Place appropriately named files in the output directory and use the code as follows:

 After this, go back to your project directory with the original FASTA file and point to this directory in the command:

 ```bash